Frequently Asked Questions

 If you would like to meet with me in person my office is located in Elm Grove, Wisconsin.
 Elm Grove is east of Brookfield, north of New Berlin, west of Wauwatosa, and south of Butler.

 My office is located in a building that looks like a residential home before it was turned into professional offices.
-There is a mailbox and a sign on the front lawn to help you locate it and there is a small parking lot you can park in.
+There is a mailbox and a sign on the front lawn stating the address to help you locate it and there is a small parking lot there you can park in.

 Once you enter the building you will see a staircase on your right and my office is on the top floor.
 Once you are at the top of the stairs my office will be straight ahead.

-If my door is open, feel free to come right in but if for some reason the door is closed that will indicate that I am either in session with someone or not currently in the office.
-If the door is closed, please go down to the waiting area and message me.
+If my door is open, feel free to walk right in, but if for some reason the door is closed please go down to the waiting area and message me.

 Do you offer virtual sessions?

-If you choose to meet this way, you will receive an email with a link to the virtual session from Simple Practice (my EHR).
+If you choose to meet this way, you will receive an email with a link to the virtual session from Simple Practice.
 It will prompt you to download the app the first time you use it but after that, all you will have to do is click the link.

 Schedule a free consultation today!